drewm27/speakerrankings/portable/boombox.md

 - Negatives: Bass is not as deep as competitors.
 Very heavy.
 Poor water rating.
 - App: No
 - Aux Input: Yes
-- Battery Life: 100 hours
+- Battery Life: 100 hours (Manufacturer specified)
 - Bluetooth Codecs: SBC
 - Built in Microphone: No
 - EQ: Yes (High/Low frequency)